nbicocchi/learn-microservices/modules/tools/slides/9 - Actuators.md

 Boot provides a number of built-in endpoints, well documented in the [official reference](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready-endpoints).

+## GET operations

 Let’s go to _http://localhost:8080/actuator_ and view a list of available endpoints.

 We can modify the list of available endpoints with the following property:

 ```
-management.endpoints.web.exposure.include=loggers,info, health
+management.endpoints.web.exposure.include=loggers,info,health
 ```

 We should see: